-To make sure that our facilities can operate within the government's guidelines, and to protect the safety of our staff and our residents, there are restrictions in place:
+To protect the safety of our staff and our residents, there are still certain restrictions in place:

 - anyone in self isolation or with COVID-19 symptoms must not visit under any circumstances

 - if your household has had Covid-19 symptoms the waste should be left for 72 hours before being brought to site, and the waste should be double bagged

-- follow the new odd and even car number plate system to access the site to help manage traffic and reduce queuing
+- follow the odd and even car number plate system to access the site to help manage traffic and reduce queuing

 - cars with trailers, eligible 4x4 vehicles with trailers, vans and pick up vehicles will require a permit.
 The new system means these can be scanned on a mobile phone.
 When you arrive at the centre, you should show your permit through your vehicle window so it can be scanned by site staff

-- social distancing at 2 metres will be strictly enforced and staff cannot assist the public in unloading
+- social distancing at 2 metres is still advised and staff cannot assist the public in unloading

 - only one person can leave the vehicle while on site, unless the item is heavy then one other adult from the same household can help